 The following states have demonstrated that their guarantee funds do not provide full protection for Longshore benefits: Alabama, Arkansas, Delaware, Illinois, Indiana, Louisiana, Maine, New Jersey, New York, Oregon, Pennsylvania, Utah, and Wisconsin.
 Longshore business written in these states must be partially secured with DOL.

 States’ funds that have paid or are likely to pay Longshore benefits in full include: Alaska, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Kansas, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Montana, Nebraska, Nevada, New Hampshire, North Carolina, Rhode Island, South Carolina, Texas, Vermont, Virginia, and Washington.
 Security with DOL is not required for Longshore business written in these states.

 In those states where guarantee funds have paid full Longshore benefits in the past, it is not a sure thing for the future.
 State laws and their interpretation have proven to be very changeable.
 I note that the “State Guarantee Fund Longshore Security Factor Chart” on the DOL/OWCP/DLHWC website has not changed since I myself composed it back in 2005.
 If your Longshore coverage is in an insured program, you would be well advised to check those states in which you have maritime operations to determine the current status of Longshore claims in the event of an insurance carrier default.
-(As I said above, if you’re with ALMA, don’t worry about it.
-You’re secure.)

 The lesson: If you are a maritime employer you cannot always rely on state guarantee funds to protect you if your insurance carrier fails to pay your claims.